voiceittech/voiceit3-websdk/README.md

 <script src='/voiceit2.min.js'></script>
 ```

-Now we can initialize the frontend object, it takes relative public web path to the PHP end point that called the `$myVoiceIt->InitBackend` method and the path to web assembly model of the Face Detector, used for liveness.
+Now we can initialize the frontend object, it takes the relative public path to the PHP end point where the `$myVoiceIt->InitBackend` method is called and the path to web assembly model of the Face Detector, used for liveness.
 This should have been copied to the server's public directly in the step [Initializing the frontend](#initializing-the-frontend) above.

 ```javascript
 // The